banuakman/Whats-For-Dinner/README.md

 ## User Story
 ```
-WHEN the user presses What's for Dinner? button
+WHEN the user presses "What's for Dinner?" button
 GIVEN 3 randomly generated options with clickable images.
 THEN user clicks image to select an dish or randomly generate another 3 options